fenghuiyu/academic-kickstart/content/home/about.md

 # About me

-I'm currently a postdoctoral fellow at the [department of Mathematics, the University of Hong Kong](http://www.math.hku.hk).
+I'm currently a postdoc at [RiskLab, ETH Zurich](https://risklab.ch).
+Before that, I was a postdoctoral fellow at the [department of Mathematics, the University of Hong Kong](http://www.math.hku.hk).

 In August of 2018, I graduated with PhD degree in Financial Mathematics from the University of Hong Kong under the supervision of Professor [Wai-Ki Ching](http://hkumath.hku.hk/~wkc/).
 Previously, I obtained my double Bachelor's degrees in [Computational Mathematics](http://math.jlu.edu.cn/index.htm) and [Finance](http://jjxy.jlu.edu.cn/english/Faculty/Dept_of_Finance.htm) respectively from Jilin University, China in July of 2014.